 Support for members

-Physical activities, parking and medical expense subsidies
+Physical activity, parking and medical expense subsidies

 We provide our members with a $150 subsidy per year for any expense which promotes physical activity, a maximum of $100 a year parking reimbursement and $100 subsidy for medical expenses.
+For PAS, Parking and Medical Expense claims, submit the receipt as proof of purchase.
+For Parking claims the specific location must be evident on the receipt.

 Please send us a completed subsidy claim form along with any receipts to verify your claim.
 These subsidies may be claimed once every calendar year.
 Alternatively, fill in the online claim form below.